awsdocs/amazon-translate-developer-guide/doc_source/examples-ddb.md

 ### Python Lambda Function<a name="examples-ddb-code-lambda"></a>

 The following is the contents of the Python Lambda function\.
-The Lambda function call the `TranlateText` operation and passes the review, the source language, and the target language to get the translated review\.
+The Lambda function call the `TranslateText` operation and passes the review, the source language, and the target language to get the translated review\.
 Save this file as `example.py` and them compress it in a \.zip archive called `example.zip`\.
 Save the file in an S3 bucket in the same region that you are running the example\.\.

 ```
 import logging